markyoung/interview_questions/README.md

 [Part 2: Simple Layout:](http://localhost/interview_questions/2-simplelayout)
 -------------------------------
 Part 2 is asking you to create a layout from scratch.
-Start by without including the borders and enhance with borders for extra credit.
+Do part 1 without including the borders and enhance with borders for extra credit.
 Follow the example description and screenshot and create the layout editing the css/scss file (sass/main.scss, css/main.css).
 [Note: Borders will throw off the box model calculations so you will need to figure out a way around that (there are a few ways and anything css3 is fair game)].

 1. Start with the base layout without borders.